 Wealthy Reserves in Natural Heritage

-Senior Librarian Sara Pek shares more about “A Decade of Biodiversity Conservation and Discoveries in Singapore”, an exhibition marking Singapore’s commitment to biodiversity conservation.
+Senior Librarian Sara Pek shares about “A Decade of Biodiversity Conservation and Discoveries in Singapore”, an exhibition marking Singapore’s commitment to biodiversity conservation.

 Singapore does not have grand forts, great palaces or ancient relics.
-But the diversity of our terrestrial and marine fauna holds clues to the millennium past; adding richness and depth to our biodiversity.
+But the diversity of our terrestrial and marine fauna holds clues to the millennium past, adding richness and depth to our biodiversity.
 Thousands of living marvels and natural heritage reside in our lush and beautiful islands, from the rocky shore creatures at Chek Jawa and Pulau Ubin to a wide variety of plants, animals and insects found at the nature reserves.

 The natural world takes centre stage in wooden crates on display.
 Astonishing photographs of new and rediscovered species heave into view.
 Every species is unique.
-The exhibition emphasises not only what has been found but also the unknown and beyond our current understanding of life forms.
-A recent study1 reported that an estimated 8.7 million species exist on planet Earth; 90 percent of plant and animal species have yet to be discovered or classified.
+The exhibition emphasises not only what has been found but also the unknown and what is beyond our current understanding of life forms.
+A recent study1 reported that an estimated 8.7 million species exist on planet Earth, while 90 percent of plant and animal species have yet to be discovered or classified.
 Our ecosystems are more complex and diverse than we can grasp.

 The exhibit highlights a decade of milestones in Singapore’s preservation of biological diversity.
-Some of these include: Singapore’s signing of the International Convention of Biological Diversity (an international treaty behind global conservation programmes) in 1993; the documentation of the framework on biodiversity conservation in the Singapore Green Plan launched that same year; the recommendation of nineteen nature areas in 2003; and the establishment of the National Biodiversity Reference Centre in Singapore in 2006.6 Last year, Singapore contributed to the global biodiversity conservation movement by developing the first assessment tool for cities to measure biodiversity — the Singapore index on Cities’ Biodiversity.7
+Some of these include: Singapore’s signing of the International Convention of Biological Diversity (an international treaty behind global conservation programmes) in 1993; the documentation of the framework on biodiversity conservation in the Singapore Green Plan launched that same year; the recommendation of 19 nature areas in 2003; and the establishment of the National Biodiversity Reference Centre in Singapore in 2006.2 Last year, Singapore contributed to the global biodiversity conservation movement by developing the first assessment tool for cities to measure biodiversity – the Singapore index on Cities’ Biodiversity.3

 Senior Librarian